bitcoin-sv/bdk/documentation/docs/build.md

 ctest -C Debug
 ```

-To create a Windows installer for Script Engine SDK you will need to install [NSIS 3.04](https://nsis.sourceforge.io/Download), then
+To create a Windows installer for Bitcoin Development Kit you will need to install [NSIS 3.04](https://nsis.sourceforge.io/Download), then
 ```console
 cpack -G NSIS -C Release
 ```